Y0ursTruly/pow_captcha/README.md

       <ul>
         <li><b>Description: </b>This function generates a cryptographic quiz based on the arguments given.
 Arguments in this function have <a href="https://github.com/Y0ursTruly/pow_captcha/blob/master/pow.js#L221">these constraints</a></li>
         <li><b>Returns: </b>
+<pre>[
-<pre>string that looks like garbage but is the cryptographic quiz(hash of correct buffer, incorrect buffer, ranges of where to modify when guessing)</pre>
+  string that looks like garbage but is the cryptographic quiz(hash of correct buffer, incorrect buffer, ranges of where to modify when guessing), string that looks like garbage but is the SOLUTION of the given cryptographic quiz(the correct buffer) ]</pre>
         </li>
         <li><b>Arguments: </b>
           <ul>